 Changes of epigenetic modifications between MPP and CDP.

 (A-C) Venn diagrams of H3K4me3, H3K27me3 and bivalent marked promoters are shown, including gain or loss of the respective modifications upon MPP to CDP transition.
 Loss of bivalency refers to resolution of H3K4me3 or H3K27me3 or both marks.
-Boxplots of mRNA expression from microarray data of MPP, CDP, pDC and pDC are shown below Venn diagrams.
+Boxplots of mRNA expression from microarray data of MPP, CDP, pDC and cDC are shown below Venn diagrams.
 P values obtained by t-test are indicated.
 We note that gain or loss of H3K4me3 mark relates well to an increase and decrease of gene expression (A), while H3K27me3 and bivalent marks did not or only marginally affect gene expression (B, C).

 Supplemental Figure 5